ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/_review.md

     - questions:
         question: >
-            Can rtp-llm be built and run on CPU?
+            Can rtp-llm be built and run on a CPU?
         answers:
             - "Yes"
             - "No"